rmerat/Caterra-1/README.md

 ```

 The arguments are as follow :
-- madatory : mode = 'picture' or 'video'
+- mandatory : mode = 'picture' or 'video'
 - optional : -n = maximum number of crop row to be detected, default = 5
 - if mode = video :
     * optional : -k = number of frame before recalculation of the Hough transform, default = 5